dinos80152/dinos80152.github.io/_notes/golang/minimize-golang-executable-docker-image-with-alpine-linux.md

-# Building and Deploying Minimize Golang Executable Docker Image with Alpine Linux
+# Building Minimize Golang Executable Docker Image with Alpine Linux

 ## Introduction

-Building a minimize golang docker image to save image upload time and repository space. **The final image is only about 10 MB**.
+Building a minimize golang docker image to save image upload time and repository space.

+**The final image is only about 10 MB**.

 ## Step by Step